-Zim with son Larry (6th child) at his high school lacrosse game.
+Lorenz E. Zimmerman, MD, with his son Larry at a high school lacrosse game.

-Larry was one of the first babies treated with intra-carotid chemotherapy and subsequently bilateral external beam radiotherapy — both experimental at the time.
-Larry’s daughter, Perry, survived trilateral retinoblastoma — a rare condition even among bilateral RB patients.
-A second irony involving the Zimmerman retinoblastoma story — the term “trilateral retinoblastoma” was coined by my father, based on basic science research conducted in his laboratory in collaboration with Mark Tso and my brother, Brian, who was a student researcher at the time.
-Another contribution to the science of retinoblastoma prevention occurred with the birth of Larry’s second daughter, Lizzie, who was born via pre-implantation genetic diagnosis (PGD) to prevent the transmission of the RB gene.
-Her birth marked the first child born via PGD, not just for retinoblastoma, but also for any cancer-related genetic disease.
+Larry was one of the first babies treated with intracarotid chemotherapy and subsequently bilateral external beam radiotherapy — both experimental at the time.
+Larry’s daughter, Perry, survived trilateral retinoblastoma — a rare condition even among patients with bilateral retinoblastoma.
+A second irony involving the Zimmerman retinoblastoma story: The term “trilateral retinoblastoma” was coined by my father, based on basic science research conducted in his laboratory in collaboration with Mark Tso and my brother, Brian, who was a student researcher at the time.
+Another contribution to the science of retinoblastoma prevention occurred with the birth of Larry’s second daughter, Lizzie, who was born via preimplantation genetic diagnosis (PGD) to prevent the transmission of the retinoblastoma gene.
+Her birth marked the first child born via preimplantation genetic diagnosis, not just for retinoblastoma, but also for any cancer-related genetic disease.

 For my father’s work in ophthalmic pathology, he received the highest honors in our field: Jackson Lecture (at age 40), Ernst Jung Prize in Medicine, Donders Medal, Jules Stein Award, one of the 10 Most Influential Ophthalmologists of the 20th Century (ASCRS), Helen Keller Prize for Vision Research (ARVO), Howe Medal (AOS) and the Academy’s Laureate Award.
 Although he was appreciative of all the recognition he received, it is possible that his greatest legacy is not in the science or medical advancements but in the lessons in humility, professionalism and ethical conduct he taught all who connected with him.